0xchase/lecture-4/README.md

 Enums, on the other hand, have all their variants public if the enum itself is prefaced with `pub`.

-### The use keyword
+### Modules in other files

-Using a semicolan after the `mod temp` rather than a block tells rust to load the contents of the module from another file with the same name as the module.
+Using a semicolan after the `mod temp` rather than a block in braces tells rust to load the contents of the module from another file with the same name as the module.
 We can then bring specific definitions into scope with the `use` keyword.

-*use_example crate*
+*cd into use_example crate*

+If we build this crate, we can see that the ovals module is undeclared.
+We can load it from temp.rs using the method described above.

+Then we must bring the definitions into scope with the `use` keyword.

 ### Using crates